Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Preliminaries

-Several alignment methods are not fully captured by Soft RL.
-VGG-Flow~\cite{liu2025vggflow} and DiffusionNFT~\cite{zheng2025diffusionnft} directly regress the model velocity field toward a reward-guided target.
-Several recent methods also introduce timestep-dependent weighting~\cite{he2025tempflowgrpotimingmattersgrpo,lee2025pcpo,wang2025grpoguard,choi2026rethinking} to improve stability and convergence, mirroring the use of reweighting in diffusion pretraining~\cite{ho2020denoising}.
-In the next section, we show that many of these methods can be unified under a common RSM formulation\footnote{DiffusionNFT remains closely related but does not reduce exactly to the same formulation; see Appendix~\ref{appendix:temp-diffusionnft}.}, which also provides a systematic lens on temporal weighting.
+Soft RL subsumes Residual $\nabla$-DB~\cite{liu2025resnabladb}, SQDF~\cite{kang2026sqdf}, policy gradients, etc. VGG-Flow~\cite{liu2025vggflow} and DiffusionNFT~\cite{zheng2025diffusionnft} instead directly regress the model velocity field toward a reward-guided target.
+Several recent methods introduce timestep-dependent weighting~\cite{he2025tempflowgrpotimingmattersgrpo,lee2025pcpo,wang2025grpoguard,choi2026rethinking}, analogous to diffusion pretraining~\cite{ho2020denoising}.
+We show that many of these methods can still be unified under RSM\footnote{DiffusionNFT remains closely related but does not reduce exactly to the same formulation; see Appendix~\ref{appendix:temp-diffusionnft}.}.